pavanvattikala/Email-Creator/README.md

-# Email-Creator
+# *Email-Creator*
- this project is a small user intrefaced program

- it is used to create the emails for the newly registered coustomers and employess in the company
+Email-Creater is basic user interfaced program developed in java to create emails for newly registered costumers and employee's in the company.
+A random password is also generated to client or employee.

- it can be automated and easily implemented

- it requires the user details like first name ,last name , his/her department

- a random password is generated with a small algorithm and it is applied as the password to the client or employee

- the defalut password is given in case the user forgots the main pasword

- it is just a small step in the creation further more need to be developed
+## *How To Run*
+1. Select a Java compiler or any text file
+2. Select the code and paste any of the compiler or copy the code in text file and save it as .java file

+## *How to Get Started*
+1. Enter the First and Last Name in the console
+2. An email is created instantly
+3. Enter the Departmental Details
+4. An Email will be created with password

+## *Features*
+1. In this project there will be clear displaying of the details of employee
+2. There will be also a default password in case of employee forgets his/her main password

+## *Further Features*
+1. This project can be a small part of any big enterprise application.
+2. Can be modified further with more authentication
+## *Dependencies*
+Java
+## *How Email-Creater looks like:*

 ![image](https://user-images.githubusercontent.com/88368215/158054425-f4a80571-d5e9-4577-8ff4-5ada4fbaa245.png)